Autobiography of a Gardener

 Disclaimer: please take any advice and information you read here as one man’s perspective, not the final word.
 I write about what I like (or don’t like) based on my own experience and research, but I’m by no means king of the world, and would never have you believe I was.

-My company, Oakleaf Green, is in transition while I work on my book.
+My company, Oakleaf Green, is in transition while I focus on writing.